AtrizRay/IITJ-Polling-Platform/README.md

    - See results of previous polls once they are published.

 ### Note
 Admins and students have different permissions and views.
 Ensure to select the correct role when logging in.
+Credentials to login are prsent in Database file for admin and students.

 ---